Welcome to the Rules page of the Ceredigion Snooker League.

 - Any league match postponed for any reason must be played within 14 days of the original date.

 - It is the responsibility of the home team captain to give the away team captain 3 suitable dates within 14 days of the original date.
 Suitable dates should include a variety of different days.

 - All rearranged league matches must be played before the last league match date of the first half or second half of the season.

 - Any club withdrawing from the league during the season must fulfil all financial obligations to the league, and return any league trophies in their possession.
-All points scored against any team that withdraws from the league BEFORE the half way point of the season shall lose all points won from those games.
+All points scored against any team that withdraws from the league ON or BEFORE the half way point of the season shall lose all points won from those games.
 All points scored against any team AFTER the half way point shall lose all points won from the half way point of the season.

 14 Expulsions / Suspensions

 - Any registered team or player whose behaviour is prejudicial to the interest of the Ceredigion Snooker League shall under the discretion of the committee be suspended from all matches for the rest of the current season, and their acceptance to the league in following seasons may be refused.

 - Where a team is expelled from the league, all fixtures completed at that point will be classed as null and void.
 All league points will be deducted and the team will serve a minimum 12 month ban, after which time the team may reapply for membership to the league.
 Individuals may appeal against expulsion in writing to the secretary.